LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 For normal users you will probably run out of space before that happens, but knowing this fact can lead to a unique DOS attacks if a server doesn't close their files.
 The number of inodes created is defined by the `filesystem size divided by the inode ratio`.
 The inode ratio says to create an inode for every number of bytes, so if the ratio was 33,333 it would create an inode for every 33,333 bytes.
+The ratio should not be lower than the block size as it would create more inodes that could ever be used.

 The default inode_ratio is 16,385 bytes which creates 65,536 inodes for every Gibibyte which is just above the max value of an unsigned short.
 Each group then has its own inode table which is sized to have the `total inode count / how many block groups` there are.
 If we have a max inode count of 65,656 with 8 block groups and a file system of 1 gibibyte then there will be 8,192 inodes per group.